Carb Counting vs. Low-Carb Diets: Which Controls Blood Sugar Better

 The latest studies reveal that individuals who consistently track their carbohydrate intake achieve significantly better HbA1c levels, reduced glucose variability, and improved time-in-range metrics (Cai et al., 2025; Ibrahim et al., 2023).
 This approach is especially beneficial for people using insulin therapy—allowing them to more accurately match insulin doses to carbohydrate content and avoid dangerous highs and lows.
 Evidence also shows that even without insulin adjustments, simply being mindful of carbohydrate quantity leads to more stable daily glucose patterns (Al-Mssallem et al., 2020).

 In an era where diabetes technology is evolving rapidly, from continuous glucose monitors to smart insulin pumps, carbohydrate counting remains a foundational skill.
-It bridges advanced science with everyday eating habits, placing control back into the hands of the person living with diabetes.
+It bridges advanced science with everyday eating habits, placing control back into the hands of the person living with diabetes

 Understanding Carbohydrate Counting: A Foundation for Diabetes Management